paulmillr/noble-hashes/README.md

 - 🔍 Unique tests ensure correctness: chained tests, sliding window tests, DoS tests, fuzzing
 - 🔁 No unrolled loops: makes it easier to verify and reduces source code size up to 5x
 - 🐢 Scrypt supports `N: 2**22`, while other implementations are limited to `2**20`
-- 🦘 SHA3 supports Keccak, TupleHash, KangarooTwelve and MarsupilamiFourteen
+- 🦘 SHA3 supports Keccak, TupleHash, KangarooTwelve, MarsupilamiFourteen and TurboSHAKE
 - 🪶 Just 3.4k lines / 17KB gzipped.
 SHA256-only is 240 lines / 3KB gzipped

 The library's initial development was funded by [Ethereum Foundation](https://ethereum.org/).